 - Do it yourself with the Microsoft 365 Enterprise deployment guide.

 FastTrack for Microsoft 365

-FastTrack is an ongoing and repeatable benefit—available as part of your subscription—that is delivered by Microsoft engineers to help you move to the cloud at your own pace.
+FastTrack is an ongoing and repeatable benefit—available for free as part of your subscription—that is delivered by Microsoft engineers to help you move to the cloud at your own pace.
 FastTrack also gives you access to qualified partners for additional services.
 With over 40,000 customers enabled to date, FastTrack helps maximize ROI, accelerate deployment, and increase adoption across your organization.
 See FastTrack for Microsoft 365.

 If you want to take advantage of FastTrack to deploy Microsoft 365 Enterprise, you can use the FastTrack Microsoft 365 deployment advisor for guidance on how to deploy and set up your foundation infrastructure.
 You must be signed in as a global administrator in an Office 365 or Microsoft 365 tenant to access this page.

 Get started on your end-to-end deployment journey with FastTrack here.

 The Microsoft 365 Enterprise deployment guide steps you through the correct and required configuration of Microsoft 365 Enterprise products and features.

 To deploy Microsoft 365 Enterprise yourself, you can:

 Deploy the foundation infrastructure for built-in security and integration for simplified management, which makes it easier to ensure your client software is updated with the latest productivity and security enhancements.